 All of the timing and position parameters can make use of the random function, using the 'dice' button or entering minimum and maximum values with a - character, eg 1-4 would choose a random value between 1 and 4

-Scenes are a way of linking LED Groups with LED Effects, with optional sounds.
+Scenes are a way of linking LED Groups with LED Effects, and also optionally including sound effects and switching output devices.
 You can create as many scenes as you wish.
 Each scene can include zero or more lighting effects, and zero or more sound effects.

 Each lighting or sound element can be delayed by an amount of time, if desired.
 The time can be random by using the 'dice' button, or entering minimum and maximum parameters separated by a - symbol, eg 1.0-5.0